anyahush/protect-our-planet-quiz/README.md

 ### Changes to Wireframes

 1. Navbar
-    - The navabar was removed during the initial development stage and a home button used instead.
+    - The navbar was removed during the initial development stage and a home button used instead.
 2. Social Media Links
     - In the initial wireframes social media links were included.
 During development it was decided that social media links are not appropriate at this stage as the primary age demographic being targeted is 8-12 year old children.
 3. Logo/ Favicon